Tijuana River National Estuarine Research Reserve Marine Debris Clean-up and Reduction Program

 Project Dates: August 2018 – July 2021

-With funding from a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, the Southwest Wetlands Interpretive Association (SWIA) is working with staff from the Tijuana River National Estuarine Research Reserve (TRNERR) and California State Parks to address debris in the Tijuana River Valley.
+With funding from a NOAA Marine Debris Program, the Southwest Wetlands Interpretive Association (SWIA) worked with staff from the Tijuana River National Estuarine Research Reserve and California State Parks to address debris in the Tijuana River Valley.

 For more information about this project, visit the Marine Debris Program Clearinghouse.